Genome sequencing: Uncoding the risk

 Nature News Blog, November 10, 2012

 If parents have a son’s genes sequenced in hopes of explaining extreme muscle weakness, should they also be told whether he is likely to get Alzheimer’s disease as an adult?
 Should the child be told?
 When?
 How do answers to these questions shift for currently healthy adults?
 And should people be given more or less information depending on what they want to know?
-At the meeting of the American Society of Human Genetics, Holly Tabor at Seattle Children’s Hospital described an emerging approach to help people decide what results from their sequencing data they want to see and when.
+At the meeting of the American Society of Human Genetics, Holly Tabor of Seattle Children’s Hospital described an emerging approach to help people decide what results from their sequencing data they want to see and when.

 New Yorkers Walk to End Ritual Cutting of Girls